NiryoRobotics/ned_ros/sphinx_doc/source/installation/getting_started.rst

 The Niryo ROS Stack can be installed in multiple target OS:

-- Raspberry pi 3
+- Raspberry Pi 3
-- Raspberry pi 4
+- Raspberry Pi 4
 - Desktop

-As the stack is based on ROS melodic or kinetic, you need to be on a system based on Ubuntu.
+As the stack is based on ROS Melodic or Kinetic, you need to be on a system based on Ubuntu.
 We currently support the following versions:

 - Ubuntu 16.04 :doc:`ubuntu_16`